AlexandriaDAO/core/README.md

 This contrasts strongly with the html pages of today, which are threaded together semi-randomly as fragments, hence the names Web and Net.
 Ebooks only thread html pages consecutively.
 This forces some level of logical coherence on the part of the author, which is also the reason there’s more ‘weight’ in reading/writing a book than in a blog or podcast of the same content.

-To make this transition easy enough for anyone to participate, UncensoredGreats will provide an epub conversion suite whereby members grow the epub database with any information they like.
+To make this transition easy enough for anyone to participate, Alexandria will provide an epub conversion suite whereby members grow the epub database with any information they like.
 If someone wants to learn about a subject that isn’t in the existing database, they can aggregate websites, podcasts, videos, and of course books and upload them in a bundle to our service suite.
 What they receive back is an accordingly formatted ebook, where the original content type (audio/video) is preserved, but under the hood is converted text that makes video clips and podcast moments searchable just like any other paragraph of the book.

 Users own and self-host these uploaded ebooks, including all the data and assets they contain, 100% on-chain as NFTs.
 These book NFTs earn revenue when others search/use/download/trade them.

 If they are not the rightful owner of that intellectual property, its true author can reclaim ownership through a governance mechanism, at which point they can claim retroactive pay for all revenue generated from their content.

-While UncensoredGreats remains centralized and without DAO governance, we’ll stick to the use of conventional ebooks with embedded metadata such as publisher, ISBN, and publication date to avoid pirating copyrighted content.
+While Alexandria remains centralized and without DAO governance, we’ll stick to the use of conventional ebooks with embedded metadata such as publisher, ISBN, and publication date to avoid pirating copyrighted content.

 ### How it Works

-When you arrive on UncensoredGreats.com, you’ll see a search box with a grid of categories below that represent the active database you’re searching.
+When you arrive on Alexandria.com, you’ll see a search box with a grid of categories below that represent the active database you’re searching.

 Each category opens into a library of Ebooks that you can save and read—just like Kindle, but with no downloads or payment.